Why the Right Business Performance Measures Matter (From Chaos to Clarity, Part 3)

 Growth, Chaos, and Becoming a Firefighter

-When my previous company, Pioneer B1, started to grow, it was exciting.
-Revenue increased.
-Customers came in.
-We hired more people.
+When my previous company, Pioneer B1, started to grow, it was thrilling.
+Revenue surged.
+Customers flocked in.
+We expanded our team.

-As the team expanded, I found myself spending more time firefighting than leading.
-I was pulled into too many decisions, reacting instead of anticipating, and constantly trying to understand where things were slipping.
-Growth was happening, but clarity and control were not keeping up.
+As our team grew, I found myself spending more time firefighting than leading.
+I was pulled into countless decisions.
+I reacted instead of anticipating.
+I struggled to grasp where things were slipping.
+Growth was happening, yet clarity and control lagged behind.

-That was when I was first introduced to KPIs, Key Performance Indicators.
+That’s when I first encountered KPIs, or Key Performance Indicators.

-At first, I saw KPIs as a way to understand what was happening without being everywhere at once.
-Over time, I realized something much deeper: when defined and used correctly, KPIs are one of the most powerful leadership tools for creating focus, alignment, and accountability - without micromanaging.
+Initially, I viewed KPIs as a way to grasp what was happening without being everywhere at once.
+Over time, I discovered something deeper: when defined and used correctly, KPIs are among the most powerful leadership tools for creating focus, alignment, and accountability, without micromanaging.

 A Pattern I Kept Seeing in Small Businesses

-Over the years, I’ve worked with many small and midsize businesses, often participating in annual leadership strategic planning sessions and providing the technology aspect.
-These were good sessions.
-Leaders were thoughtful, engaged, and ambitious.
-They defined goals for the year ahead and left energized.
+Throughout the years, I’ve collaborated with numerous small and midsize businesses.
+I often participated in annual leadership strategic planning sessions, providing the technology aspect.
+These sessions were productive.
+Leaders were engaged, thoughtful, and ambitious.
+They defined goals for the upcoming year and left feeling energized.

-When I returned a year later to participate the next planning session, many of the same goals were still on the list.
+When I returned a year later for the next planning session, many of the same goals remained on the list.
 Revenue had grown.
 Headcount increased.
 Customers were added.
-And yet, goals from one or even two years earlier were still marked as “in progress.” or not even started.
+Yet, goals from one or even two years earlier were still marked as “in progress” or not even started.

 The real question was: how do you know what’s happening during the year?
 And how do you adjust before it’s too late?

-If progress is only reviewed at year-end, you’re not managing execution, you’re reviewing history.
-Leaders need visibility during the year, not after it’s over.
-They need to know where things are drifting, what needs support, and where adjustments are required before goals stall.
+If progress is only reviewed at year-end, you’re not managing execution; you’re merely reviewing history.
+Leaders need visibility throughout the year, not just after it’s over.
+They need to know where things are drifting, what requires support, and where adjustments are necessary before goals stall.

 This is where performance measures become essential.